asoraledecnal/vantage/README.md

         ```bash
         pip install -r requirements.txt
         ```
+    *   **Set Environment Variables:**
+        Create a `.env` file in the root directory and add the following variables.
+This is crucial for security.
+        ```
+        SECRET_KEY='a_very_strong_and_random_secret_key'
+        DATABASE_URL='sqlite:///database.db' # For local development
+        ```
     *   **Initialize the Database:**
         ```bash
+        # On macOS/Linux
-        export FLASK_APP=app.py # (Use 'set FLASK_APP=app.py' in Windows CMD)
+        export FLASK_APP=app.py
         flask shell

+        # On Windows CMD
+        set FLASK_APP=app.py
+        flask shell
         ```
-        In the Python shell (`>>>`), run:
+        In the Python shell that opens, run the following commands:
         ```python
         from app import db
         db.create_all()
         exit()
         ```

-3.  **Set Up the Frontend:**
-    *   **Install Node.js Dependencies:**
+### Running the Application Locally

+1.  **Run the Backend Server:**
+    In your terminal, with the virtual environment activated, run:
     ```bash
-        npm install
+    python app.py
     ```

-### Running the Application
+    The backend will be running at `http://127.0.0.1:5000`.

-1.  **Run the Backend Development Server:**
+2.  **Run the Frontend:**
+    Since the frontend consists of static HTML, CSS, and JS files, you need to serve them via a local web server.
+    *   **Option A (Recommended): Using VS Code's Live Server Extension:**
+        Right-click on `index.html` and select "Open with Live Server".
+    *   **Option B: Using Python's built-in server:**
+        Open a **new terminal** and run:
         ```bash
-    flask run
+        python -m http.server 8080
         ```
-    The backend will be running on `http://127.0.0.1:5000`.
-Keep this terminal open.

-2.  **Run the Frontend Development Server:**
-    In a separate terminal, run:
-    ```bash
-    npm run dev
-    ```
-    The frontend will be running on `http://localhost:3000`.
+        Then, open your browser and navigate to `http://127.0.0.1:8080`.

 ---

-## Deployment Strategy

-### Backend Deployment (e.g., on Render)
+## Deployment on Render

+This project is configured for easy deployment on **Render** using Docker.

-1. Ensure all code is pushed to a GitHub repository.
+1.  **Push to GitHub:** Ensure all your code is pushed to a public or private GitHub repository.
-2. Create a new "Web Service" on Render and connect it to the repository.
+2.  **Create a New Web Service:** On the Render dashboard, create a new "Web Service" and connect it to your GitHub repository.
-3. Render can use the `render.yaml` file to configure the service.
+3.  **Automatic Configuration:** Render will automatically detect the `render.yaml` file in your repository.
+This file configures everything for you:

-### Frontend Deployment (e.g., on Vercel or Netlify)
-1. The frontend is a Next.js application and can be deployed to any platform that supports Next.js, such as Vercel (recommended) or Netlify.
-2. Connect your repository to the hosting provider.
-3. Before deploying, ensure the backend URL in your frontend code points to the public URL of your deployed backend.
+    *   It builds the Docker image from your `Dockerfile`.
+    *   It creates a **PostgreSQL database** and automatically injects the `DATABASE_URL`.
+    *   It generates a secure `SECRET_KEY` for your production environment.
+4.  **Deploy:** Click "Create Web Service" and wait for the deployment to complete.

+Your application backend will be live at the URL provided by Render.
+You can then host the static frontend files on a service like **GitHub Pages** or any static hosting provider, making sure to configure the `API_BASE_URL` in `dashboard.js` to point to your live Render backend URL.